 It's both flattering and flirty

 While I love the elegant length of my favorite floor-sweeping maxi dress, I also appreciate the shorter length of this one since it's equal parts flattering and flirty.
 The hemline hits me just a couple inches above the knee.
 It’s short enough that I can feel the breeze on my legs but long enough that I’m not constantly tugging it down back over my bottom.
 Overall, I’m really impressed with the fit, and I think that’s a huge factor for the almost 3,300 Amazon reviewers who gave it a five-star rating.

 Finally, it keeps me cool

 However, that’s not to say I don’t wear this dress indoors.
-In fact, I recently wore it while traveling for over 20 hours on a trip from Montana to Portugal.
-I usually wear something super comfortable on long flights, but I’m finding I’m just as comfortable in this dress as I am in pajamas.
+In fact, I once wore it while traveling for over 20 hours on a trip from Montana to Portugal.
+I usually wear something super comfortable on long flights, but I’m finding that I’m just as comfortable in this dress as I am in pajamas.
 Plus, I have more self-confidence going through security knowing I look like I just rocked the boardroom instead of just rolled out of bed.

 Of course, the main reason I bought this dress was to see if it would keep me from combusting on triple-digit days — and it does.
-The fact that I also love how it looks and fits is just the icing, or should I say “ice,” on the cooling cake.
+The fact that I also love how it looks and fits is just the icing, or should I say “ice,” on the cake.